Charles T. Lanham: Military life

 It was in the Normandy battles that Lanham and Ernest Hemingway first met, and Hemingway later went with Lanham to Huertgen.
 Hemingway was writing battlefield stories for the American audience for Collier's and sought assignment with Lanham's regiment.
 Hemingway described Lanham as "The finest and bravest and most intelligent military commander I have known."

 Conversely, one of his least-admired decisions came with the awarding of the Combat Infantryman Badge to his men.
 Many men in the 22nd Infantry had landed on Omaha Beach on D-Day, but Lanham rejected this date and made awards of the badge effective no earlier than August 10, 1944, which deprived the men of an additional $10 per month for the full period in which they fought.
 His reason "What ever happened in this regiment before I took command does not concern me."

-While serving as Assistant Division Commander, 104th Infantry Division, Lanhan was decorated with the Order of the Patriotic War First Class when the division linked up with Soviet Red Army units in May 1945.
+While serving as Assistant Division Commander, 104th Infantry Division, Lanham was decorated with the Order of the Patriotic War First Class when the division linked up with Soviet Red Army units in May 1945.